 Repair or replace a propeller immediately if it has been damaged.
 A damaged propeller can cause vibration that can be felt in the boat and can damage the engine gear case.

 Refer to the engine owner's manual for information on propeller removal and installation.
+We recommend having the propellers installed by your Tiara dealer or other qualified marine service facility.

-1.6 Engine Instrumentation
+1.4 Engine Instrumentation

-The helm is equipped with two multi-function displays (MFDs).
-The MFDs allow the operator to monitor all engine functions (including fuel level and engine trim), operate the engines most efficiently, and prevent serious costly damage.
-The exact instrumentation is unique to the type of outboard engines installed on your boat.
-Refer to your engine package owner's manuals for more information.
+The helm is equipped with dual Garmin® multi-function displays (MFD).
+The MFDs allow the operator to monitor all engine functions (including fuel level and engine trim), operate the engine most efficiently, and prevent serious costly damage.
+The instrumentation is unique to the type of engine installed on your boat.